sagemath/sagewiki_to_gh-2022-10-10/education1.md

  * Put your name on the list below of confirmed participants, or
  * Just show up!

-CMI would also like all participants to register with them, but this can be done when you arrive.
+CMI would also like all participants to register with them.
+This can be done when you arrive, but it will save a bit of time to email Amanda Battese (battese@claymath.org) with your name, email address, and institutional affilation.

 == Confirmed Participants ==